-Beactica participates selectively in major European research initiatives.
+Beactica participates selectively in large-scale research initiatives.
 This enables the Company to be an active part in opening up new frontiers in the field as well as to train the next generation of drug hunters.
 These activities are essential to the future of the sector as well as to Beactica’s growth.

 Beactica Therapeutics participates in a Marie Curie Innovative Training Network (ITN) called UbiMotif that aims to deliver 15 skilled early-stage researchers in the area of targeted protein degradation, an emerging field predicted to revolutionize how “undruggable” proteins can be targeted in diseases such as cancer and neurodegeneration.